 As expected, Xiaomi has announced the Mi8 as its new flagship at a launch event in Shenzen, China, on 31 May.
 The phone comes in three different models and we've got all the details including release date, price and specs.

 If you're wondering why Xiaomi has jumped from the Mi6 to the Mi8, therefore skipping the Mi7, it's due to the company celebrating its eighth anniversary.
 At the event, the firm also announced the Mi TV 4, Mi VR Standalone and Mi Band 3.

 As mentioned there are three versions of the Mi8 including the regular one as well as the Mi8 SE and Mi8 Explorer Edition.

 They all have different release dates with the regular model arriving first on 5 June, followed by the SE on 8 June.
-The Explorer Edition will then come at a later date.
+The Explorer Edition will launch on 30 July in China.

 How much will the Xiaomi Mi8 cost in the UK?

 Like the release dates, we only have pricing in Chinese yuan and there is a price increase from the Mi6 that was 2,499 yuan.